netzwirt/ansible-galera-cluster/README.md

 	--tags=nagios-plugins --extra-vars="{galera_nagios_plugins_version: '1.1.6'}"

-Plugins will be installed in /usr/lib/nagios/percona-plugins/
+Plugins will be installed in /usr/lib/nagios/percona-plugins/ and copied to

 #Dependencies